tarinib/Chocolate_Bar_Ratings/README.md

 **Exploratory analysis**

-Since, I have recently learned the limitless possibilities of data anaylsis and visualization in R, I perform an exploratory analysis of this dataset.
+Since I have recently learned the limitless possibilities of data anaylsis and visualization in R, I am going to perform an exploratory analysis of this dataset.

-Hypothesis: I think the highest rated chocloates have the highest percentage of Cocoa and come mainly from Central and South America.
+Hypothesis: Best rated chocloates have the highest percentage of Cocoa and come mainly from Central and South America.

 Testing this hypothesis will include investigating the following questions: